Celestial-Project/Celestial-Legacy/README.md

 # Celestial

-a Python regex Discord chat bot who can talk with you.
+a Python Discord chat bot who can talk with you in English and Thai.

 **Invite url:** https://discord.com/api/oauth2/authorize?client_id=927573556961869825&permissions=283669424144&scope=bot